aws/eks-distro-build-tooling/projects/golang/go/README.md

 # EKS Supported Go Versions
 EKS supports a larger set of Golang version than upstream Golang.
 These versions are used to build Kubernetes and other Kubernetes ecosystem components used by EKS.
-Relevent upstream security fixes are backported to these Go versions.
-These patched versions are then built into RPMs and tested by building the relevent version of EKS Distro (e.g. Go 1.16 and Kubernetes 1.21) and executing the Kubernetes conformance tests.
+Relevant upstream security fixes are backported to these Go versions.
+These patched versions are then built into RPMs and tested by building the relevant version of EKS Distro (e.g. Go 1.16 and Kubernetes 1.21) and executing the Kubernetes conformance tests.

 ## Upstream Patches
 EKS Golang Versions are distributed as RPMs built from upstream Golang source for the given version with relevant security and utility patches, and their tests, backported.